markthomas007/Stanley-Parable-Ultra-Mod-Delux/README.md

 - ~~Add a Keybind to Lock/Unlock Cursor~~

 ## Installation
-To install this mod, you will need to install [MelonLoader](https://melonwiki.xyz/) (website link, see Getting Started).
+To install this mod, you will need to install [MelonLoader](https://melonwiki.xyz/) (website link, see Getting Started.
+Automated install recomended).
 Then, you will have to put the .dll file from [releases](https://github.com/markthomas007/Stanley-Parable-Ultra-Mod-Delux/releases/) into the `Mods` folder of your game directory

 ## Known Issues